neondatabase/website/content/docs/reference/neon-cli.md

       --api-key     API key                               [string] [default: ""]
 ```

-## Install the Neon CLI
+## Installation

-This topic describes how to install the `neonctl` command-line interface tool and connect to Neon.
+This section describes how to install the `neonctl` command-line interface tool.

 ### Prerequisites